emberjs/website/source/blog/2018-10-15-ember-3-5-released.md

 ### Changes in Ember Data 3.5

-This release cycle marks two major milestones for `ember-data`, an LTS release and the `RecordData` feature.
+This release cycle marks two major milestones for `ember-data`, an LTS release and the `RecordData` interfaces.

 ### LTS